Loss of Appetite Causes, Symptoms, Treatments and more

 Make it a habit to exercise every day for half an hour.
 This will kindle your hunger sensation and might help you to eat well.
 Physical exercise is usually advised for people to counteract obesity.

 Physical activity increases your energy expenditure and lowers your energy balance.
-When energy is used for physical exercise, it elevates the intensity of hunger and increases the sensation to eat.
+When energy is used for physical exercise, it elevates the intensity of hunger and increases the sensation of eating.

 • Medication to increase your appetite

-Meditation does not directly increase your appetite but it helps in mindful eating.
+Meditation does not directly increase your appetite, but it helps with mindful eating.
 Chronic stress can also be a cause of loss of appetite.
-When you meditate it might reduce your stress and promotes appetite.
+When you meditate, it might reduce your stress and promote appetite.

 On the other hand, emotional eating is when people tend to eat more.
 Mindful eating is a technique that helps to repair your eating habits.
 This technique engages your senses and makes you eat well.